What kind of research is Kanyana involved in?

 Has Kanyana been responsible for any new discoveries?

-There have been 6 new species of coccidia discovered at Kanyana.
-The first of these, Eimeria kanyana was discovered in western barred bandicoots in 2006 and the work published in the Journal of Parasitology.
+There have been numerous new species of coccidia discovered at Kanyana.
+The first of these, Eimeria kanyana was discovered in western barred bandicoots in 2006 and the work published in the Journal of Parasitology 92 (6) (2006) 1292-1294.
+Researchers from Murdoch University have recently discovered and partially characterized a novel Nidovirus that is associated with respiratory disease in wild shingleback lizards (PLOS One 11 (11) (2016).

 Where can we read the published papers?

-You can purchase journal articles online through the Journal of Parasitology or the Journal of Experimental Parasitology.
+You can purchase journal articles online through the Journal of Parasitology or the Journal of Experimental Parasitology (for the other new species of coccidia discovered).
 If you are a student or staff member of a university, you don’t have to pay; you can log in through your library and access the articles using your university’s subscription.

 How can I get involved?